Professor Amanda Farrin

 Research interests

-Amanda's reseach portfolio includes multi-centre phase III trials, early phase research, such as pilots, feasibilty studies and intervention development, epidemiological studies and eveidence synthesis.
+My reseach portfolio includes multi-centre phase III trials, early phase research, such as pilots, feasibilty studies and intervention development, epidemiological studies and eveidence synthesis.
 I have designed a wide range of complex randomised trials, including parallel group, cluster randomised, factorial, fractional factorial and balanced incomplete block designs, multi-arm, multi stage (MAMS), feasibility & pilot studies, and (multiple) interrupted time series.

-Amanda's methodological research interests encompass a broad range of trial methodology and application of rigorous and innovative methods to complex intervention trials.
+My methodological research interests encompass a broad range of trial methodology and application of rigorous and innovative methods to complex intervention trials.
 I direct an active programme of methodological research investigating real-world issues encountered during the design, implementation or analysis of complex intervention evaluations.
 This includes:

 - design and analysis of cluster randomised trials,